 Let’s check what they have.

-I wanted to buy everything they had, but I decided to get a bag of mixed baby leaves and whole romaine lettuce, and they were huge and cheap!
+I wanted to buy everything they had, but I decided to get a bag of mixed baby leaves and a head of romaine lettuce.

 You can eat snacks at Soninowa Marché, too